khyateed/Movie-Data-Analysis/README.md

 Please start by reviewing this document.
 If you have any questions, please ask your instructor ASAP.

+We recommend you check out [the Phase 1 Project Templates and Examples repo](https://github.com/learn-co-curriculum/dsc-project-template) and use the MVP template for your project.

-You can start on this project by forking [the Phase 1 Project Repository][], cloning it locally, and working in the `student.ipynb` file.
+Alternatively, you can fork [the Phase 1 Project Repository][], clone it locally, and work in the `student.ipynb` file.
 Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.

-We recommend you check out [this project template and example][].
-You can use this template for your project repository and presentation.

 ## Project Submission and Review